Creating and Running a PHPixie Project on macOS with ServBay

 and action_redis

-methods demonstrate how to use PHPixie's cache component (which can be configured for Memcached or Redis).
+demonstrate PHPixie's cache component usage (configured to use either Memcached or Redis).

 - Test Memcached: Visit